 The resulting vestibular hypofunction from any of the causes listed above may be present, but not noticeable, when a person is younger.

-The symptoms that show up later in life may be due to normal changes to vision with aging, onset of visual pathology, peripheral neuropathy, presbyastasis, or vestibular decompensation after a period of immobility, or relative inactivity, such as in the hospital, during an episode of depression or illness, or after surgery.
+The symptoms that show up later in life may be due to normal changes to vision with aging, onset of visual pathology, peripheral neuropathy, presbyastasis, or vestibular decompensation after a period of immobility, or relative inactivity, such as a stay in the hospital, an episode of depression or illness, or after surgery.

 Vestibular rehabilitation is shown to be effective for resolving complaints related to vestibular hypofunction.
+A fairly new clinical practice guideline for peripheral vestibular hypofunction is now available to guide clinicians.

 This blog is provided for informational purposes only.
 The content and any comments by Dr. Kim Bell, DPT are not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 The details of any case mentioned in this post represent a typical patient that Dr. Bell might see and do not describe the circumstances of a specific individual.